 Beaches and swimming

-If a swimming beach is a priority, try to purchase a lake or river lot that already has an established beach or sandy shoreline.
-If you choose to develop a beach, select a site that requires minimal alteration of your shoreline.
+If a swimming beach is a priority, the best option is to purchase a lot that already has an established beach (or sandy shoreline).
+Creating a beach on some shorelines may be impossible.
+If you choose to develop a beach, select a site that doesn't require many changes to your shoreline.

-- have a gentle slope of less than 10:1, or 10 feet horizontal distance per each foot of vertical drop
+Gentle slope of less than 10:1 - 10 feet horizontal distance per each foot of vertical drop.

-- be located in an area with minimal wave action; established aquatic vegetation dampens wave action on the shoreline
+Minimal wave action.
+Remember: established aquatic vegetation dampens wave action on the shoreline.

-- be located away from areas of significant fish or wildlife habitat, such as wild rice, bulrush, and other protected vegetation
+Away from areas of significant fish or wildlife habitat, such as wild rice, bulrush and other protected vegetation.

-If you decide to develop a beach, consider the impact of alteration on the shore: you may be "gaining" a beach, but you will be losing habitat, runoff control, and erosion control.
-For additional information obtain a copy of the Beach Sand Blankets brochure from the DNR Division of Waters.
+If you decide to develop a beach, consider the impact of alteration on the shore.
+You may be "gaining" a beach, but you will be losing habitat, runoff control and erosion control.
+For additional information, see Shoreline Alterations: Beach Blanket from the DNR.

-- do not use soap or shampoo in the water
+Don't use soap or shampoo in the water.

 Boating and fishing